 As anyone who was once a new agent will tell you, in the early days of your career, you don’t have much to go on.

 You have your own personal sphere of influence, and you have the reputation and recognition of the brand you are a part of.

-This refreshed brand awareness direction speaks to not only this company’s commitment to keep their name relevant and in the conversation, but also to their understanding of the changing real estate landscape.
+This refreshed brand awareness direction speaks to not only this company’s commitment to keep its name relevant and in the conversation, but also to its understanding of the changing real estate landscape.